 - All people that work in the group must be familiar with the principles of containment and the procedures of the facility which ensure containment and have appropriate training for handling any micro-organisms used.
 Training records for staff and students must be maintained as well as copies of any containment controls specified by EPA, import health standards, release approvals, biosecurity clearances and biosecurity directions relating to organisms held in the Group.

-- The UOC Containment and Quarantine Manual, MPI Training and Question Sheets can be downloaded from our intranet (staff/students only)
+- The UOC Containment and Quarantine manual, MPI Training and Question Sheets can be downloaded from the U drive:

 Bringing new equipment into the laboratory and maintenance of equipment